reenekt/virtu-feedback-app/README.md

 cd frontend && npm run dev
 ```

-3. Open app url: http://localhost:3000 (or other link from terminal output)
+3. Open app url: http://localhost:3000 (or other link from terminal output) for form page
+and http://localhost:3000/feedback for admin dashboard page (feedback list)

 ## Troubleshooting
 1. Could not open file in append mode...